 For distributed brand managers, who are responsible for digitally distributing marketing collateral to a large network of local representatives, this expanding collateral can quickly become an overwhelming business challenge.
 Without a centralized solution for assets, it's nearly impossible to achieve consistency or efficiency in distributed marketing.

 Why Your Distributed Brand Needs Digital Asset Management Software

 Organizations who adopt digital asset management (DAM) tools have different objectives, which can include avoiding risk, a need for faster campaign deployment, and a desire for stronger asset measurement.
 Their reason could follow the maturity model designed by Earley, which dictates the following stages as common justifications for adopting DAM:

 - Achieve Superior Integration for Faster Marketing Execution

 - Use Analytics to Understand Behavior and Results

 As a distributed organization, your motivation could be similar to this model, or it could be quite different.
-You may have started thinking about DAM because you needed a cloud-based way to get assets to your local marketers, and your file transfer protocol site just wasn’t cutting it.
+You may have started thinking about DAM software because you needed a cloud-based way to get assets to your local marketers, and your file transfer protocol site just wasn’t cutting it.
 You may have needed the templating capabilities of a local marketing automation tool to control for the fact that your local dealerships rarely knew how to use (or even open) InDesign or Photoshop files.

 Regardless of “why” you began considering DAM in the first place, the benefits of effective tools for distributed asset management can be far-reaching.